squareflaw/repostery/docs/index.md

 [![Build Status](https://travis-ci.org/squareflaw/repostery.svg?branch=master)](https://travis-ci.org/squareflaw/repostery)

 Web app that displays data visualizations for github repositories.
 The fronted client is built with **ReactJS** and the backend API is built with **Django**.
-Check out the project's [documentation](http://squareflaw.github.io/repostery/).

 # Prerequisites